woodruffw/kbs2/README.md

 Rekeying is a more drastic operation than rewrapping: it involves rewriting the keypair, the `kbs2` config, and every record in the store.
 This means it comes with some technical caveats:

-* `kbs2 rekey` does not preserve the layout of your config file, or any fields that aren't explicitly part of `kbs2`'s internal representation of the config (like external command configs).
+* `kbs2 rekey` does not preserve the layout of your config file.
+Users should be mindful of this when rekeying.
-Users should be mindful of this when rekeying, and should perform the appropriate manual copies from the config backup made by `kbs2 rekey`.

 * `kbs2 rekey` makes a backup of the secret store by copying each record in the store to a backup folder.
 Anything in the secret store that is not a record